dalehassinger/loveit/themes/LoveIt/vcrocs/content/posts/vcf-deploy-home-lab/index.en.md

   - `systemctl restart vcf-bringup.service`
 - Check out [Brock Peterson](https://www.brockpeterson.com) blogs for example VCF Operations Dashboards to monitor your VCF environments.
 Best VCF Operations Blog site available!
 - I also have the example code saved in my [GitHub Repository](https://github.com/dalehassinger/unlocking-the-potential/tree/main/)
+- In this blog, I used a single Nested ESXi host to keep things simple, and the performance has been fine for a home lab setup.
+  - If you want to expand your environment, you can add additional Nested ESXi Hosts.
+You can either modify the deployment script or manually add more ESXi hosts to the SDDC Manager after the installation to better understand the process.
+- After the VCF SDDC Manager is installed and running, you can safely delete the Cloud Builder from vCenter to free up space and resources.

 ---